 Horrible Histories – the funniest, yuckiest and most gruesome bits of history.

-iDEA Awards https://idea.org.uk/ – Digital enterprise award scheme you can complete online.
+iDEA Awards – digital enterprise award scheme you can complete online.

-Kennet Leisure Centre – Free at home, on demand workouts available.
+Kennet Leisure Centre – free at home, on demand workouts available.
 They have loads of great at home workout ideas, plus other ways to keep your body and mind active.
 Activities include Digital Coach, Boxing Workouts, Home Workouts, Yoga At Home, Yoga for. the Kids and Getting Kids Moving.
-To keep up to date with information on what’s open and opening times click here.

 National Geographic for Kids – information, resources and quizzes.

-National Theatre at Home – showings, quiz and collection of 30 world-class productions.
+National Theatre at Home – shows, quiz and collection of 30 world-class productions.

 NASA at Home – selection of virtual tours and simulations of NASA areas and space.

-Online Exhibitions and Displays – explore Manchester Museum’s current exhibitions an displays.
+Online Exhibitions and Displays – explore Manchester Museum’s current exhibitions and displays.

 Open Water Safety: Be Aware – as the temperature continues to rise a cooling swim in rivers and lakes can be appealing.
 About 400 people drown every year in the UK.
 Recent data show that 95% of all swimming drowning victims were male and many were teenagers https://www.rospa.com/leisure-safety.
 Open water is often stronger and deeper than it looks with hazards that can’t be seen #WaterSafety.